gabriel/swiftui-routes/README.md

 routes.push(Value(text: "Hello World!"))
 ```

+## Observable

-Routes is an Observable accessible from the Environment (view hierarchy).
+Routes is an Observable accessible from the Environment (view hierarchy) for any registered views.

 ```swift
 struct MyApp: View {